Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Find your best options in less than 2 minutes

-Pennsylvania homeowners benefit from some of the most affordable home insurance rates in the country — but the Keystone State also comes with risks that don't exist anywhere else.
+Pennsylvania homeowners enjoy some of the most affordable home insurance rates in the country, but the Keystone State also comes with risks that don't exist anywhere else.
 From underground mine subsidence in former coal country to Victorian row homes in Philadelphia, the coverage decisions you make here are anything but standard.

-This guide breaks down average home insurance costs by region, explains Pennsylvania's unique mine subsidence insurance requirements, and identifies the best carriers for everything from budget-friendly plans to historic property coverage.
-Whether you're in Pittsburgh, Philadelphia, or a rural county, you'll find the information you need to make a confident, cost-saving decision.
+This 2026 guide breaks down average home insurance costs by region, explains Pennsylvania's unique state-run Mine Subsidence Insurance program, and identifies the best carriers for everything from budget-friendly plans to historic property coverage.
+You'll also see how a 14% jump in 2024 followed by just a 1.3% increase in 2025 (thanks in part to $16 million in homeowners rate hikes blocked by state regulators) is affecting your 2026 renewals, and which discounts can offset the pressure.
+Whether you're in Pittsburgh, Philadelphia, or a rural county, this is the information you need to make a confident, cost-saving decision.

 Key Pinch Points